Event #65: $5,000 Seniors High Roller No-Limit Hold'em

 Wagner’s departure seemingly set the pace for proceedings to come as Nathan soon made his way to the payout cage to claim his own $188,385.
 Nathan was on the right side of a cooler, holding pocket kings against the queens of Arie Kliper, however, an unlikely queen on the flop reversed their fates and Nathan was sent to the rail in brutal fashion.

-Nathan was the only player amongst the final nine who already had a gold WSOP bracelet to their name, having won the $1,500 No Limit Hold'em event in 2006.
+Nathan was the only player among the final nine who already had a gold WSOP bracelet to their name, having won the $1,500 No Limit Hold'em event in 2006.
 Klipner’s queens denied Nathan an opportunity for two-time glory, almost two decades later.

 Michael Vela’s bronze-place finish came almost as quickly as Nathan’s exit.
 Checkwicz was the beneficiary of another stack as his top pair held against the open-ended straight draw of Vela.